-153 or permission of department Not open to students with credit for 471, 576, 571
+153 or permission of department Not open to students with credit for 471 or 576.

-The space $\mathbb{R}^n$ and its subspaces; matrices as mappings; matrix algebra; systems of equations; determinants; dot product in $\mathbb{R}^n$ ; geometric interpretations.
+The space \mathbb{R}^n and its subspaces; matrices as mappings; matrix algebra; systems of equations; determinants; dot product in \mathbb{R}^n ; geometric interpretations.

-The sequence 568 and 569 is equivalent to the old course 571 with emphasis placed on techniques and computational skills.
-The students would be predominantly sophomores having no prior experience with linear algebra or "proof".
+In the sequence 568 and 569, the emphasis is place on techniques and computational skills.
+The students would be predominately sophomores having no prior experience with linear algebra or "proof".
 Along with servicing mathematics majors, the course will probably also enroll students in the physical sciences, secondary math education, CIS, engineering, and mathematical sciences.